mystyButterfly/protected-routes/README.md

 );<br/>
 Make this database available.
 You are free to use any database or services.

-4. Open NEW terminal than in NEW terminal using command "cd" open "backend" after run commmand "npm install" *to intastall package* after run command "node server.js".
+4. Open NEW terminal  after that in NEW terminal using command "cd" open "backend" after run commmand "npm install" *to intastall package* after run command "node server.js".
 You  have to see in console what you are run on some PORT and connected to database.

 Finaly you can open in your brouser "frontend" aplication to use it.
 Some errors are consoled for debubing.
 You can see new users in database.